ondrej1024/ddguard/README.md

 # DD-Guard (Diabetes Data Guard)

+**NOTE**: this project is *no longer maintained*.
+My daughter does not use the Medtronic Minimed 670G pump anymore and the Blynk service I used for the app is switched off now.
+If anyone wants to continue from where I left off, please let me know.

 ## What it is

 DD-Guard provides real time blood glucose and pump data for the "*[Medtronic Minimed 670G](https://www.medtronicdiabetes.com/products/minimed-670g-insulin-pump-system)*"  insulin pump system directly to your smart phone.
 It intends to be simple to use and easy to setup.